 The Regional Water Board Executive Officer may terminate permit coverage under the General Order for cause when such termination is needed to protect water quality.

 Industrial hemp, as defined in Health and Safety Code section 9.1, is exempt from regulation under this General Order.
-Industrial hemp is regulated by the CDFA, commencing with section 81000 of the Food and Agricultural Code.
+Industrial hemp is regulated by the California Department of Food and Agriculture, commencing with section 81000 of the Food and Agricultural Code.
 Cultivation of industrial hemp shall be performed consistent with the Regional Water Board’s ILRP.

 The California Forest Practice Rules (FPR) designate watercourse (stream) and lake protection zones, protective measures based on the beneficial use, and whether the watercourse is natural or manmade.
 Activities performed in areas subject to the FPR shall be implemented consistent with the permitting, licensing, and performance standards of the FPR, and the requirements of the Cannabis Policy and this General Order, whichever is more protective.